 Magazine writing is the reason I became a book editor in the first place.
 As a journalist, I’ve met so many aspiring authors, and inevitably someone would ask, “Can you take a look at my book?”
 My answer was always, “Of course!”
 Back then I couldn’t even remotely fathom becoming a top Texas book editor, but with perseverance, my career took off.

 I also thank my mother for being such a huge influence in my career choice — she read to me as a baby and didn’t stop even after I could read on my own.
 I was always so happy when she finished a James Michener paperback novel and passed it on to me.
 Exploring his plots and settings and story arcs was an intense tutorial on expansive writing.

 In fact, being a voracious reader of many genres inspired and encouraged me to take the next step… ghostwriting (ghost authoring) a book for a client back in the 1990s.
 And although ghostwriters write anonymously for a fee and aren’t mentioned in the credits, that initial experience confirmed my ability to write books and help others do the same.

-Today I work in most genres and collaborate with publishers and printers such as Fort Bend Publishing Group, SuburbanBuzz Publishing, Bright Sky Press and Gorham Printing.
-So what started as an occasional project grew into a full-fledged career doing exactly what I love — book editing, ghostwriting and copywriting.
+Today I work in most genres and collaborate with publishers and printers such as Fort Bend Publishing Group, SuburbanBuzz Publishing, Bright Sky Press, and Gorham Printing.
+So what started as an occasional project grew into a full-fledged career doing exactly what I love — book editing, ghostwriting, and copywriting.
 What a bonus to wake up one sunshiny summer morning to the news that I’ve been recognized as a Top Texas Book Editor.
-Many thanks to Writing Tips Oasis for including me among a list of highly talented fellow editors!
+Many thanks to Writing Tips Oasis for including me in a list of highly talented fellow editors!